junxit/us-congress-bills-119/bill.md

 ## § 2.
 Prohibition on availability of funds

 - **(a)** *Prohibition* Notwithstanding any other provision of law, no funds may be made available under an applicable program to any elementary school or secondary school that—
-  - **(1)** has a partnership in effect with a cultural or language institute directly or indirectly funded by the Government of the People's Republic of China, including a Confucius Institute;
+  - **(1)** has a partnership in effect with a cultural or language institute directly or indirectly funded by the Government of the People’s Republic of China, including a Confucius Institute;
-  - **(2)** operates a learning center directly or indirectly supported by the Government of the People's Republic of China (commonly referred to as a “Confucius Classroom”); or
+  - **(2)** operates a learning center directly or indirectly supported by the Government of the People’s Republic of China (commonly referred to as a “Confucius Classroom”); or
   - **(3)** otherwise receives support from an individual or entity acting directly or indirectly on behalf of the Government of the People’s Republic of China, including support in the form of teaching materials, personnel, funds, or other resources.
 - **(b)** *Effective date* The prohibition under subsection (a) shall take effect on the date that is one year after the date of the enactment of this Act.
 - **(c)** *Contracts made prior to date of enactment*